kulendu/kulendu/README.md

 **Hi there 🐱‍💻, welcome to my GitHub profile!
-Currently dating Python, and trying to give machines the ability to think and see 😉.**
+Currently dating Python and flirting with PyTorch, and trying to give machines the ability to think and see 😉.**

 <div align='center'>
   <a href='https://kulendu.github.io'>kulendu [at] github [dot] io</a>